adamfoneil/MailClient/README.md

 `SendMode` has 3 options:
 - `LogOnly` disables all sending, suitable for local dev testing
 - `Filter` allows conditional sending.
 You would override [MailClientBase.FilterMessageAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L20) to control whether a message sends.
 You could use this to check for a certain domain, block or allow specific recipients, and so on.
 Suitable for QA environments or local dev testing.
+By default, all messages are rejected, so you'll need to override this if you use the `Filter` send mode.
 - `SendAll` sends everything, intended as the production setting

 When you send a message, the `SendMode` is checked within method [ShouldSendAsync](https://github.com/adamfoneil/MailClient/blob/master/MailClient.Base/MailClientBase.cs#L70).